Tesla shares fall after Twitter users vote for Musk to sell stock | Business

 The Twitter poll asking Musk's followers if he should sell stock garnered more than 3.5 million votes, and 57.9% of the people voted "Yes".
 Musk had previously said he would have to exercise a large number of stock options in the next three months, which would create a big tax bill.
 Selling some of his stock could free up funds to pay the taxes.

-Including stock options, Musk owns a 23% stake in Tesla, the world's most valuable car company.
+Including stock options, he owns a 23% stake in the world's most valuable car company.
 In the three months to Nov.
-4, company insiders at Tesla sold $259.62 million worth of shares, excluding dispositions of indirectly held shares, according to Refinitiv Eikon data.
+4, company insiders at Tesla sold $259.62 million worth of shares, excluding dispositions of indirectly held shares, according to Refinitiv data.

-Musk's straw poll follows a proposal by U.S. Senate Democrats to tax billionaires' stocks and other tradeable assets to help finance President Joe Biden's social spending agenda and fill a loophole that has allowed them to defer capital gains taxes indefinitely.
+Musk's poll follows a proposal by U.S. Senate Democrats to tax stocks and other tradeable assets of billionaires to help finance President Joe Biden's social spending plan and fill a loophole that has allowed the rich to defer capital gains taxes indefinitely.
 "The last thing you do when offloading a massive exposure is to reveal your hand," said Chris Weston, head of research at broker Pepperstone in Melbourne.

 "The buyers tend to step away when you have an overhang like this, but this is no ordinary story and is Musk's way of getting back at the proposal to tax the elite with gains on unrealized profits."
 Tesla breached a trillion dollars in market capitalization last month, becoming the fifth U.S. company to join a club that includes Apple, Microsoft, Amazon, and Alphabet.

-"The dip isn't going to last too long, because Tesla has had such a phenomenal record of bouncing back from these sort of sell-offs," said David Madden, markets analyst at Equiti Capital in London.
-Investors will also be watching for any response from regulators to Musk's Twitter poll.
-The U.S. Securities and Exchange Commission had ordered Tesla to vet any material public communications Musk made regarding the EV maker, following his 2018 tweet that he had "funding secured" to possibly take Tesla private in a $72 billion transaction.
+"The dip isn't going to last too long, because Tesla has had such a phenomenal record of bouncing back from these sort of selloffs," said David Madden, markets analyst at Equiti Capital in London.
+REGULATORY SCRUTINY

+Known for his Twitter banter, announcements, and lively interactions with followers, Musk has had his share of run-ins with financial regulators.
+The billionaire was fined $20 million by the U.S. Securities and Exchange Commission (SEC) for tweeting in 2018 that he was considering taking Tesla private at $420 a share and had secured funding.
+The SEC also asked him to step down as chairman.

+Investors will keep an eye on any response from the regulators on Musk's Twitter poll, especially because the regulator had ordered Tesla to vet any material public communications Musk made regarding the EV maker, following his 2018 tweet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)